ImtiazKhanDS/notes/Storytelling/Story.md

 17. Allow characters to take over your story even if conventional wisdom is that’s not about who you are writing a story about.
 18. Taking somebody who is unimportant and saying no this person is very important to the story.
 19. Be curious about your characters.
-20. You can move the spotlight to the characters you want to show, Don’t write abou
+20. You can move the spotlight to the characters you want to show, Don’t stick to write about characters that are famous , In that case you will be saying something which the reader knows already.
+21. Find the motive behind your characters
+22. Find the gold by thinking about things differently , some view which is not expressed, some character which other people think unimportant, some story that no